soapyf/Ashguard-Rules/README.md

 - Do not shoot into red spawn zones unless returning fire
 - All vehicles and armor systems need to be LBA compatible
 - No loud or obnoxious sounds
+- Avatars need to be at least 1.5m tall
+- Prejump must be enabled